Reclaimed Armoire Door Book Shelf

 Pocket hole screws were used to secure the lower two shelves onto the book shelf.

-At this point I had to make a decision about what material I would be using for the large insets on either side.
-I considered chicken wire, or hardware cloth, but actually went with thin plywood known as underlayment.
+At this point, I had to decide what material I would use for the large insets on either side.
+I considered chicken wire or hardware cloth but actually went with thin plywood, known as underlayment.

 The plywood was ripped on the table saw, then put in place with my nail gun.